No matter how carefully you may use your Samsung washing machine, it may fail someday.

 Let us consider it:

 - According to statistics, the failure of the heating element accounts for 54% of the failures.
 So it is the heater that fails most often.
-It may malfunction due to constant power surges and the limescale caused by poor quality of water.
+It may malfunction due to constant power surges and the limescale caused by the poor quality of water.

-It is also true for the connections of the heating element and the temperature sensor.
-When a large amount of limescale builds up, the sensor fails, and as a result of a short circuit the contacts of the heater burn down.
+- It is also true for the connections of the heating element and the temperature sensor.
+When a large amount of limescale builds up, the sensor fails, and as a result of a short circuit, the contacts of the heater burn down.

 - Drive belt wear is the cause of a failure in about 21% of the cases.
-The cycle will stop in the middle, the drum will not rotate.
+The cycle will stop in the middle; the drum will not rotate.
 If it needs to be replaced, use only an original part.

-- The input valves failures make up 12% of all faults.
+- The input valve failures make up 12% of all faults.
 The rubber seal wear or drying results in water flowing into the tub spontaneously.
 The valve can be clogged as well so that water flow is slow.

 - The reason for poor draining is a clog in the drain system.
-The machine fills and drains constantly due to the improper connection.
+The machine fills and constantly drains due to the improper connection.
 The disintegration of the elements results in leaks in a Samsung washing machine.

 Samsung washing machine error codes

 When the system displays an error code, it informs the user of a fault.
 You need to get the meaning of Samsung washer error codes and start the repair.
 You can find out here a complete list of error codes (→ Errors Code) and their meaning for Samsung washing machines.

-Samsung washer is not draining properly
+The Samsung washer is not draining properly

 Check the drain system: the most common cause of the malfunction is the blocked branch pipe or the pump.